ericharm/vim-setup/readme.md

 - resize panes with Alt+h/j/k/l
 - `qq` is an alias for the escape key, same motion but much closer and has only burned me when copying big hashes and just now when I tried to type it into this readme (just switch to paste mode)
 - Alt+/ for comments
+- Alt+t to open the current directory in a new tab
 - Tab and Shift-Tab to move through ... tabs
 - Alt-Shift-f shortcut to fuzzy search
+- there is some code-folding bit in the vimrc that is not quite what I want, have at it

 ### Other
 - I like to know if supposedly blank lines are actually full of spaces, or if there are trailing spaces at the end of actual code statements